DrSkippy/Data-Science-45min-Intros/gis_tools/README.md

 &nbsp; `echo $(notdir $@)`
 &nbsp; `echo $<`

- To see this example execute, run the following script from the command line within the rev_geo directory.
+ To see this example execute, run the following script from the command line within the gis_tools directory.
  <pre> make somePath/someFile.txt </pre>

 # Shapefiles

 The [terminology](https://www.census.gov/geo/maps-data/data/pdfs/tiger/tgrshp2013/TGRSHP2013_TechDoc_Ch4.pdf) for shapefiles can be a little confusing, but the main ideas will be discussed below.

 First, let's get some data.
-To download a zip file containing county data and then upzip it in a new `data` directory, please run the following script from the command line within the rev_geo directory.
+To download a zip file containing county data and then upzip it in a new `data` directory, please run the following script from the command line within the gis_tools directory.
 <pre> make data/tl_2013_us_county.shp </pre>
-When it finishes, you can view the files in the `rev_geo/data` directory.
+When it finishes, you can view the files in the `gis_tools/data` directory.
 These files were downloaded from the US Census Bureau.

 * [Click](https://www.census.gov/geo/maps-data/data/tiger.html) for more information about the census data used in this example.